macthecadillac/rosters/README.md

 # Usage

 This script has a 'multitool' interface, where the main program needs to be followed by a subcommand, which takes its own arguments.
+If you followed the above instructions, you should now have `1l-tools` in your path that you can directly call in any working directory like any other installed executable.
 The general syntax is `1l-tools <subcommand> <arguments> [options]`.
 There are five subcommands in total, the usage of which is described below.

 Run `1l-tools --help`, `1l-tools rosters --help`, `1l-tools merge --help` etc. to see the correct syntax and a full list of available options.